 Is there any work being carried out on the canal?

-We suggest that you follow this link for up-to-date information.
+We suggest that you follow this link to the Canal & River Trust website for up-to-date information and notices.

 Is our canal holiday environmentally green?